 I believe lack of resources and lack of conversation regarding mental illness are just two of the reasons suicide has gotten this promotion.
 Chances are your children know someone at school who has either died by suicide, attempted suicide or talked about it.

 We went to the Westover Hills neighborhood picnic and I’m watching the kids play.
 I turn slightly to the left and there it was, staring me in the face in a big clearing calling my name.

 I had been remembering how much Charles loved to play.
 Loved chalk, the bouncy thing, the balloons, the face painting.
 All of it.
 It’s way before he suffered from depression, felt suicidal, or succumbed to the lure of drug addiction.
 Back to a simpler time when a bad day was having your cake eaten by your dog.
-He refers to those days here … Read more...
+He refers to those days here in this song, Family Matters, … Read more...

 This #griefheart is in honor of Stephen B Sandknop, March 25, 1983-October 28, 2013.
 He was in a relapse from methamphetamine addiction and was having psychotic episodes and died by suicide when he jumped off his own apartment building in Hollywood, CA during a phone conversation with his mother, Randy.
 She didn’t find out until the next morning what had happened to him.

 Stephen was a singer/songwriter and three of his songs are in movies.
 Here’s his YouTube channel.
 So many artists suffer from addiction and mental illness.
 This picture is donated by the photographer, his mother, to … Read more...